in-progress, 2026-27

 Real-time network installation and transmission work integrating radio reception, machine listening, computer vision, distributed projection, spatial audio, and live transmission.

-Within this shifting system, forms and subjects do not appear as fixed entities but as temporary constellations: they gather, separate, and decay in real time.
+Forms and subjects appear as temporary constellations: they gather, separate, and decay in real time.
 Identifiable speakers and persons are not retained; fragments enter the work anonymized, drawn from the public commons.
-What the work makes available to perception is the asymmetry between human and machinic attention — two registers held in view without resolution.